 Well, in September 2024 – archivist Ken Van Mersbergen got in touch to say that he had recovered Stargate, and has passed it over to Games That Weren’t to add to the archive.
 The game was meant to be released during Wave 1 in 1983, but was never to be.
 We hope to find out exactly why very soon and will update the page when we have more details.

-Although the conversion is by no means perfect, it is complete and fully playable.
-And overall is a great glimpse of yet another piece of Commodore 64 history.
+Although the conversion is by no means perfect, it is complete and fully playable, though Mat Allen has spotted a major bug where you lose a life after every level complete (something that would have got picked up had the game been tested).
+Overall though, it is a great glimpse of yet another piece of Commodore 64 history.

-Contributions: Mat Allen, Martin/Stadium 64, Kurt Woloch, Jeff Minter, Rich Stevenson, Ken Van Mersbergen, Phobos/Ready64, Roberto Nicoletti, Vinny Mainolfi, Steve Evans
+Contributions: Mat Allen, Martin/Stadium 64, Kurt Woloch, Jeff Minter, Rich Stevenson, Ken Van Mersbergen, Phobos/Ready64, Roberto Nicoletti, Vinny Mainolfi, Steve Evans, Rob Caporetto

 Supporting content